 Statement of Purpose

 Local economic conditions have been the focus of the Economic Forum offered by the College of Business Administration.
-The Forum, which brings together business managers, educators, and community leaders, has been held annually in early spring since its inception in 2012.
-At all three forums, Dr. Keith Philips, Senior Economic and Policy Advisor at the Federal Reserve Bank of Dallas-San Antonio Branch described national economic conditions.
+The Forum, which brings together business managers, educators, and community leaders, was held in the spring of 2012, 2013 and 2014, and the fall of 2014.
+At the first three forums, Dr. Keith Philips, Senior Economic and Policy Advisor at the Federal Reserve Bank of Dallas-San Antonio Branch described national economic conditions.
+At the Spring 2014 forum, Mr. Vincent Capell, Kingsville’s City Manager, described how his organization is responding to the reported economic conditions.
+At the Fall 2014 Forum, Ms. Barbara Canales, Corpus Christi Port Commissioner, shared information about its rapid expansion making it the fifth largest U.S. port by tonnage.
 Regional economic conditions have been presented by Tom Krueger, Texas A&M University-Kingsville College of Business Administration Professor of Finance.
-In 2014, these presentations were augmented by a response by Mr. Vincent Capell, Kingsville’s City Manager since 2011, who described how his agency was responding to the reported economic conditions.
 Kleberg Bank has provided funding for this project.

 In 2012, Kleberg County’s economic conditions were compared to that of two adjacent counties, Brooks County and Jim Wells County.
 In 2013, Kleberg County’s economic conditions over the past forty years were examined.
-In 2014, Kleberg County was compared to two Coastal Bend counties with similar populations, Aransas County and Bee County.
+In spring 2014, Kleberg County was compared to two Coastal Bend counties with similar populations, Aransas County and Bee County.
+At the recent Fall 2014 forum, an analysis of the impact of oil and natural gas production in the closest county with drilling (Live Oak County), was compared to Kleberg County and the adjacent Jim Wells County.

 Specific goals of this project include: